 Admiral Wilson, “every inch the gentleman and the man, took upon his own shoulders complete responsibility for Howard’s fateful cable”.
-He issued a press statement to the effect that the false armistice message was based on “what appeared to be official and authoritative information”, though he did not disclose who sent it “or, at least, whose signature was affixed to the erroneous communication from Paris”.
+He gave Howard a statement, “issued at once to the press”, that the false armistice message was based on “what appeared to be official and authoritative information” received from Paris, but did not disclose “whose signature was affixed to the erroneous communication”.

 “I was at Admiral Wilson’s office when he arrived around ten o’clock on the morning of the eighth.”

 Howard “explained the situation” to him.
-Wilson asked how he could “set matters right” and, in response to Howard’s request for a “statement for publication, giving his version of what had occurred” the previous afternoon, provided him with the following:
+Wilson asked how he could “set matters right” and, in response to Howard’s request, provided him with a “statement for publication, giving his version of what had occurred” the previous afternoon.
+It read:

 “The statement of the United Press relative to the signing of the Armistice was made public from my office on the basis of what appeared to be official and authoritative information.
 I am in a position to know that the United Press and its representative acted in perfect good faith, and the premature announcement was the result of an error, for which the agency was in no wise responsible”.

 In his letter to Phil Simms at the time, Howard was positively effusive in his praise of the Admiral:

 “He could see that it was a bad mess and he came all the way through to do everything within his power to undo the damage.”

 During Friday morning, Paris informed Howard that “the stuff had gotten through and been printed” in the United States.
 “There was nothing to do except put it up to Wilson”, Howard decided.
 He made his way to Navy Headquarters, was allowed to see the Admiral again, and obtained “that statement of fact” from him.